 Exercising in the water is particularly appealing to people with arthritis.
 Water exercise eases arthritis pain, improves flexibility, and can help protect the joints.
 Some people with arthritis prefer swimming in cold water, whereas others find comfort in warmer water.

-Did you know that all three Franciscan Health Fitness Centers have either warm saltwater recreational or therapy pools?
+Did you know that both Franciscan Health Fitness Centers have lap pools and either warm saltwater recreational or therapy pools?
 They are a great place to relax and enjoy a soothing environment for aching joints and muscles.
 Exercising in water requires more effort than the same exercise on land.
 The extra resistance of walking in water allows you to challenge and strengthen your muscles in ways you may not be able to with a land-based routine.
 It also helps you burn more calories, which can aid in weight loss.

 Some of the Benefits of Aqua Exercise:

-If you have any further questions, you can reach out to our Chicago Heights Program Leader, Jenna Amazzalorso at 708.733.7580
+If you have any further questions, you are welcome to reach out to any of our Fitness Representatives or Personal Trainers.

-Special thanks to Jenna Amazzalorso for writing this blog.
+Thanks to Jenna Amazzalorso-Kwasek for writing this blog.